The Beer Italia

 All hail our next big thing - The Beer Italia.

-Following the postponement of the 2020 event, and the planned June 2021 running the inaugural running of the Beer Italia is now provisionally due to take place either between the 04th and 12th September 2021, or in 2022, with a final decision hopefully being possible in May.
-The route covers around 2,200 miles across Europe and the entry fee is £1,350 for two people sharing a car and travelling from the UK, with a £100 reduction to those forgoing the channel crossing and instead joining us on the continent.
+Following the postponement of the 2020 event, and the 2021 running's failure to proceed thanks to you-know-what, it's a case of third time lucky.
+The 2022 Beer Italia is pencilled in for the 18th to the 26th June, and we have everything crossed it'll finally happen, because like so many of our type, we could really use an epic road trip right now.
+The Beer Italia route covers around 2,200 miles across Europe and the provisional entry fee is £1,350 for two people sharing a car and travelling from the UK, with a £100 reduction to those forgoing the channel crossing and instead joining us on the continent.

 So, what's the thinking behind this latest trip?
 Well, from our humble beginnings driving a TVR clean across the globe, we're now several years into this whole Pub2Pub Adventures, erm, adventure.
 It's been quite the buzz so far, with our organised road trips roaming far and wide across Europe, seeking out the finest quirky destinations, the best driving roads and the most spiffing hostelries in which to enjoy a post-hoon pint.
 We've taken people everywhere from the Spanish Pyrenees to the far side of Germany, and from the Mediterranean coast to a mountain named 'Wank'.
 But there's one place we haven't run a trip to yet.